salspaugh/queryutils/README.md

 This creates a SQLite3 database in named sqlite3.db and load four tables for your querying convenience.
 There are also scripts that demonstrate how to load a Postgres database from the query logs.
+If you use Postgres, you probably also want to set up the indices as shown in `./scripts/setup_indices_postgres.sql`.

 4. *Optional:* Set up the test databases using the scripts in the scripts directory and run the tests to make sure everything is working: